Where to download 3D printable STL files?

 We created this list of the best websites to download STL files for 3D printers to you make the most out of your 3D printer and unleash your creativity.

-The best websites to download 3D printable files and 3D models
+Full list of websites to download 3D printable files and 3D models

 |Website||Price||Category||Number of 3D models||3D printable files|

-|STL Finder||Free/Paid||Search Engine||2,000,000||x|
+|STL Finder||Free/Paid||Search engine||2,000,000||x|

-|My Mini Factory 🏆||Free/Paid||Marketplace||60,000||x|
+|My Mini Factory||Free/Paid||Marketplace||60,000||x|

 |XYZprinting 3D Gallery||Free/Paid||Marketplace||9,130||x|

 |NIH 3D Print Exchange||Free||Repository||7,160||x|

 This table aims to list all of the websites offering paid and free STL files, 3D models, 3D designs, and 3D printable files.
 We decided to include the number of available 3D files (when possible) and to highlight which 3D model repositories have 3D printable files (directly ready for 3D printing).